marianoeramirez/Udacity-Data-Engineering-Projects/Data Modeling Postgres/README.md

 ## **Overview**

-In this project, we apply Data Modeling with Postgres and build an ETL pipeline using Python.
-A startup wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-Currently, they are collecting data in json format and the analytics team is particularly interested in understanding what songs users are listening to.
+The objective of this project is provide a ETL pipeline using python that extract the data from the Milling dataset and insert this information on the postgres database for his later analysis.

 ## **Song Dataset**